Recite The Alphabet Backwards

-Yes, a police officer may ask you to recite the alphabet backwards, walk a straight line, touch your finger to your nose, stand on one leg and count 1,001, 1002, 1003, and so on, as well as other similar type tests.
-These are known as field sobriety tests and as such are totally voluntary.
-Yes, voluntary, you are not required by law to take these tests.
+A police officer may ask you to recite the alphabet backwards, walk a straight line, touch your finger to your nose, stand on one leg and count, or other similar tests.
+These are known as field sobriety tests and they are voluntary in the State of Georgia.
+You are not required by law to take these tests.
 Three of these field sobriety tests are approved by The National Highway Traffic Safety Administration (NHTSA) and include the horizontal gaze nystagmus eye test, the walk-and-turn test, and the one-leg stand test, all of which are voluntary in the State of Georgia.

 These tests are still routinely requested by officers during traffic stops and the goal is to help the officer determine if you are intoxicated or impaired and if an arrest should be made.
 The problem with these tests is they assume you are in good health, and once performed, the officer must make a subjective determination to your sobriety or lack thereof.
 Interestingly, if you are a suspect, the officer does not have to tell you that you can refuse to perform these tests.
 If you are stopped on suspicion of DUI, most lawyers recommend that you decline to take field sobriety tests as they are often inaccurate and can lead to your arrest and provide evidence to aid in your conviction.

 Isn’t There a Test I Have to Take?